ton-community/ton-docs/docs/develop/dapps/asset-processing/README.md

 6. Check the contract in a few seconds with [getAccountState](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/tonlib_api.tl#L254) method.

 ## Incoming message value
 To calculate the incoming value that the message brings to the contract, one needs to parse the transaction.
 It happens when the message hits the contract.
-A transaction can be obtained using[getTransactions](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/tonlib_api.tl#L236).
+A transaction can be obtained using [getTransactions](https://github.com/ton-blockchain/ton/blob/master/tl/generate/scheme/tonlib_api.tl#L236).
 For an incoming wallet transaction, the correct data consists of one incoming message and zero outgoing messages.
 Otherwise, either an external message is sent to the wallet, in which case the owner spends Toncoin, or the wallet is not deployed and the incoming transaction bounces back.

 Anyway, in general, the amount that a message brings to the contract can be calculated as the value of the incoming message minus the sum of the values of the outgoing messages minus the fee: `value_{in_msg} - SUM(value_{out_msg}) - fee`.
 Technically, transaction representation contains three different fields with `fee` in name: `fee`, `storage_fee`, and `other_fee`, that is, a total fee, a part of the fee related to storage costs, and a part of the fee related to transaction processing.
 Only the first one should be used.